 The secret to bouncy muah chee

 The secret to making the best muah chee lies in the step after steaming the batter.
-Once it is removed from the steamer, the dough has to be stirred throughly until it becomes springy.
-Take note that this step is a must and should not be skipped!
-This glutinous rice snack can be rather sticky but the additional oil helped make the dough smooth and makes cutting them easier.
-Homemade shallot oil definitely made the 'muah chee' very aromatic.
+Once it is removed from the steamer, the dough has to be stirred thoroughly until it becomes springy.
+Take note that this step is a must and should not be skipped.

 Prepare the sugar and sesame seeds/peanut mixture in advance and store them separately in airtight containers.
-Sesame seeds and peanuts release oil that melts the sugar.
+Do note that sesame seeds and peanuts release oil that melts the sugar.
 As for muah chee, it is best to prepare it on the day of consumption.

 How to store muah chee

 If there are leftovers, they can be kept in the refrigerator for up to five days.
 Steam them before serving because this glutinous rice snack tastes best when served warm.

 Muah chee comes in various flavours.
 The last time I had some was during my trip to Penang.
 I am sure you watched the part in my Penang food tour video where I raved about the delectable muah chee I had.
 That delicious warm and sweet muah chee still lingers in my memory.

 When I was younger, this glutinous rice snack was plain but these days, there are so many different flavours such as pandan, mango, lychee and many more to choose from.
 If you want to, add a few drops of flavouring of your preference to the batter in step 2.